Outsourcing Transition Planning

 - Access: least-privilege access with clear approval workflow.

 Where possible, require the vendor to “teach back” critical procedures.
-If they can’t explain it back clearly, the knowledge transfer is not complete.
+If they cannot explain it back clearly, the knowledge transfer is not complete.

 Cutover approach